 This is a huge challenge for a lot of people.
 There are so many influences around us that most of us never really hone in on what we are ACTUALLY good at.

 Maybe you have developed the habit of listening to your parents, peers, and teachers, putting more weight on their opinions than your own.
 This is a big mistake.
-You were born to win and to achieve incredible levels of greatness, but only if you put in the effort.
+You were born to win and to achieve incredible levels of greatness.

-Think about this: How many people do you know who hate their job in this world?
+How many people do you know who hate their job in this world?
 Why do they “hate” it?
-Have you ever stopped to ask yourself why?
+Do you ever stop to ask yourself why?

 It’s creating more harmony between yourself and your environment.
 It’s putting your natural strengths to work!
-It’s finding enjoyment and pleasure in your day-to-day activities.
-It’s reconnecting with your childhood energies and desires.
+It’s seeking enjoyment and pleasure in something.
+It’s reconnecting with childhood energies and desires.

 Don’t look to the outside world.
 Don’t try to get opinions from others, even though they have your best interests at heart, they don’t have all the information.
 They don’t know what brews deep inside of you.
 They don’t know who you are at your core.